zertrin/clikraken/README.md

 * `tabulate`, for printing results as tables
 * `python3-krakenex`, for the low-level interface with the Kraken API

-Somehow you need to install the two dependencies manually before installing clikraken.
-I haven't been successfull in making the dependency system of pip work consistently yet with python3-krakenex being only available as a Git repository.
+Somehow you need to install the dependencies manually before installing clikraken.
+I haven't had success in making the dependency system of pip work consistently with python3-krakenex being only available as a Git repository yet.

 Install arrow and tabulate in the activated virtualenv: